Mission, Strategy & Projects

 Many of the artifacts stay unchanged through out the year/years but are best continuously shared and elaborated upon by and between staff, the clientele and potential partners.

 Determining an achievable strategic direction, or focusing of resources, is the most difficult part for most organizations.
-A choice of resourcing and at what level needs to be made between at least half a dozen strategic imperatives:
+A choice of resourcing and at what level needs to be made between half a dozen strategic imperatives similar to these:

 - Doing the right thing for the right customer and focusing on operational efficiency - Production and Operations; and